 (Photo courtesy of NetPS Plant Finder)

-Firefall Maple is a deciduous tree with a shapely oval form.
-Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
+Patchouli is an herbaceous annual with a ground-hugging habit of growth.
+Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 Planting & Growing

 Patchouli will grow to be about 24 inches tall at maturity, with a spread of 3 feet.
 Although it's not a true annual, this fast-growing plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
 As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.